-1.2 Poststratification and Weighting
+1.2 Poststratification and weighting

 Naive promulgators of Bayesian inference-or the modeling approach to inference in general-used to say that the method of data collection was irrelevant to estimation from survey data.
 All that matters, from this slightly misguided perspective, is the likelihood, or the model of how the data came to be.
-However, as has been pointed out by Rubin (1976), the usual Bayesian or likelihood analysis implicitly assumes the design is "ignorable," which in a sampling context roughly means that the analysis includes all variables that affect the probability of a person being included in the survey (see Chapter 7 of Gelman et al., 2004, for a review).
+However, as has been pointed out by Rubin (1976), the usual Bayesian or likelihood analysis implicitly assumes the design is "ignorable," which in a sampling context roughly means that the analysis include all variables that affect the probability of a person being included in the survey (see chapter 7 of Gelman et al., 2003, for a review).

 In a regression context, the analysis should include, as "X variables," everything that affects sample selection or nonresponse.
 Or, to be realistic, all variables should be included that have an important effect on sampling or nonresponse, if they also are potentially predictive of the outcome of interest.
-In a public survey such as the CBS polls, a good starting point is the set of variables used in their weighting scheme: number of adults and number of telephone lines in the sampled household; region of the country; and sex, ethnicity, age and education level of the respondent (see Voss, Gelman and King, 1995).
-For the Social Indicators Survey, we did our own weighting (Becker, 1998)
+In a public survey such as the CBS polls, a good starting point is the set of variables used in their weighting scheme: number of adults and number of telephone lines in the sampled household; region of the country; and sex, ethnicity, age, and education level of the respondent (see Voss, Gelman, and King, 1995).
+For the Social Indicators Survey, we did our own weighting (Becker, 1998) using similar information: number of telephone lines (counted as 1/2 for families with intermittent phone service), number of adults and children in the family, and ethnicity, age, and education of the head of household.
+Weights for each survey are constructed by multiplying a series of factors.